 The obverse portrays the effigy of Queen Elizabeth II.
 The reason for picturing Her Majesty the Queen stems from Australia’s membership of the United Kingdom’s Commonwealth of Nations.
 By being a member of the Commonwealth, Australia has Queen Elizabeth II as its reigning constitutional monarch.
 Above the Queen’s effigy is the text “ELIZABETH II” and “AUSTRALIA”.
 Inscribed below the effigy is the denomination of the coin, and the designer’s initials “IRB” – Ian Rank-Broadley.

-The reverse displays a leaping tiger.
-Inscribed above it is the Chinese character for “tiger”.
-To the right is the year of mintage and below the tiger is the weight 1/4 oz and purity of the coin "9999 GOLD".
+The reverse displays a rabbit sitting in grass.
+Inscribed above it is the Chinese character for “rabbit”.
+To the left is the year of mintage and below the rabbit is the weight and purity of the coin.

 Each coin is individually packaged in a hard plastic capsule at the Perth Mint.
 For bulk purchases, multiples of 20 are available in original factory packaging.